nirajmaharz/nirajmaharz.github.io/_posts/2022-08-10-Vulnhub-Development.md

 Nmap done: 1 IP address (1 host up) scanned in 115.67 seconds
 ```

-## Enumeration
+## WEB ENUMERATION

-Since port 8080 is running http-proxy we will start with browsing Target's IP address.
+Since port 8080 is running `http-proxy` we will start with browsing Target's IP address.
 Here we got some clue about html_pages.

 ![](/assets/Vulnhub/Development/1.png)